 I am a PhD candidate in Agricultural and Resource Economics and a Rocca Fellow for African Studies at UC Berkeley.
-I am a development and political economist specializing in environmental governance.
+I am an applied economist studying political economy and environmental economics in developing countries.
+I am on the 2025-2026 job market.
 My CV is here.

 Working Papers